-Another extremely important necessity for any bird owner is a cage.
+Another extremely important part of being a bird owner is choosing and setting up a cage.
 If your bird will be confined most of the time, make sure to get the largest cage that your home can accommodate.
-The cage will definitely need to be wider and taller than your bird, to accommodate stretched wings and long tailfeathers, and should be made of a non-toxic material that resists being able to be dismantled by your bird and that is easy to clean.
+The cage will need to be wider and taller than your bird, to accommodate stretched wings and long tail feathers, and should be made of a non-toxic material that resists being able to be dismantled by your bird and that is easy to clean.
 You will also want to make sure the cage contains multiple clean, easily replaceable perches that are the appropriate size based on breed to exercise your bird’s feet and keep them healthy.

 Food and water dishes are a necessity, along with safe toys made specifically for birds to promote exercise, mental stimulation, and beak wear.
 Additionally, it is important to clean droppings from your bird’s cage at least once a week if you use a lining such as newspaper, and more often if there is no lining.
 If you choose to cover your bird’s cage at night, use a single-layer, lightweight, breathable fabric and only cover three sides to allow for proper ventilation.